svetlozardraganov/chaos-installer/README.md

 # chaos-installer
-Complete automation tool for installing/uninstalling Chaos products.
-The tool support:
+Complete automation tool for installing/uninstalling Chaos products with support for:
 * All Chaos products
 * All Operating Systems Windows, Linux, and MacOS.
 * All installation types (Official, Nightly, ZIP/Arbitrary)